 Braga - December 19, 2018.
 Making strategic use of evaluation a meaningful tool for learning was the theme of the EBMA 2018 medical education conference.
 This commitment is aligned with the Practicum Institute’s willingness to deliver its clinical reasoning training program to medical schools.
 "We live in a world in which any information is within reach of a click; however, reflective skills should be taken care of and developed in the undergraduate training cycle," said Practicum’s academic director, Dr. Eduardo Pleguezuelos.
-Dr. Pleguezuelos was in charge of presenting a protocol to deliver the Practicum Script simulator for medical students in clinical rotations in European and two.
+Dr. Pleguezuelos was in charge of presenting a protocol to deliver the Practicum Script simulator for medical students in clinical rotations in European and two non-EU countries.

 "The idea is to develop a pilot study with a case bank focused on Internal Medicine and adapted to grade level, apply the pedagogical experience to the universities associated with the project during the academic year of 2019-2020, and obtain results on the satisfaction level of students and professors and psychometric outcomes by the end of 2020,” explains the secretary.
 After listening attentively to the medical community, this vision of things focuses all efforts on the adult patient as a whole.
 The same applies to the down-to-earth duration and methodology of the work, which will be presented entirely in English and will consist of 20 cases featuring some degree of uncertainty to stimulate debate and reflection.